 Richard Beresford is a corporate lawyer with over 30 years' experience in the City of London, mostly with significant UK and US firms.
-His wealth of experience includes working as a solicitor in the corporate department of Gouldens, a salaried partner at McDermott Will & Emery, and an equity partner at McGuireWoods LLP.
-He is co-founder and chairman of next-generation law firm McCarthy Denning Limited.
-Richard has been involved in a number of different aspects of corporate legal advice, including outsourcing, private mergers and acquisitions, public takeovers, public equities and venture capital, as well as helping establish, and raise money for, businesses in a number of sectors.
-He sits on the boards of We Deliver Local Limited, which runs the profitable quick grocery brand, Beelivery, and GreenBank Capital Inc., an investment company listed on the Canadian Securities Exchange.
+He is co-founder and chairman of next-generation law firm McCarthy Denning Limited which has over 70 lawyers.
+Richard has been involved in a number of different aspects of corporate legal advice, including outsourcing, private mergers and acquisitions, public equities and venture capital, as well as helping establish, and raise money for, businesses in a number of sectors.
+He sits on the boards of We Deliver Local Limited, which runs the quick commerce grocery business, Beelivery, and GreenBank Capital Inc., an investment company listed on the Canadian Securities Exchange.